 This bill proposes several updates to current statutes regarding the liability of property owners in the event of a hazardous substance release.
 Under the new provisions, the owner of a qualifying property must provide written notice of any release or threatened release of a hazardous substance to prospective buyers, the Director of the Arizona Department of Environmental Quality (ADEQ), and the State Mine Inspector if applicable.
 This notice must occur before the property is conveyed.
-The bill also defines "qualifying property" and "prospective buyer," establishing clear criteria for when these notifications are required.
+The bill also defines "qualifying property" and "prospective buyer," establishing criteria for what constitutes a qualifying property based on known hazardous substance releases and the owner's responsibility.

 House Engrossed Version: 49-283